kalyaniasthana/consensus_design_pipeline/README.md

 ### Some important points

 - You must have noticed that the refined_consensus is generated without dashes.
 The refined_consensus is realigned to the refined_alignment to get back the dashes.
-I call this **strategy 1** of getting the refined_consensus.
+I call this **strategy 1** of getting the refined_consensus
 - There is another strategy, **strategy 2**: just get the refined_consensus with the dashes.
 - refined_consensuses from both strategies should be more or less the same right? or at least have similar dca energies?
 But this is not what we are observing.
 The refined_consensus from strategy 2 has very high dca energy for all families that I tested.
 Doesn't make any sense.
 That's why we thought that there's a big somewhere.
 - There are some useless/unused functions in consensus.py and pydca_consensus.py.
 I think it's time to get rid of those as well.

 ###### Let me know if you want me to include explanations for each function as well.
-- I need a paper for the method followed for consensus design.

 - Are temp_files being overwritten before they are read?
 Multiple threads necessary?
 Popen helps here.
-- Your CD-hit input files (write.fasta) have sequences distributed across multiple lines.
+- CD-hit input files (write.fasta) have sequences distributed across multiple lines.
 Does this affect SeqIO?
 - Where is consensus being calculated inside the while loop?
-It's copying the mafft file to refined_alignment.
+It's copying the mafft file (last stored from alignment(option,out_file, write_file)to refined_alignment.
+That is the consensus sequence? the consensus fuction is not called here?